sharetribe/result/README.md

 res = Result::Failure.new(:generic_error, "This is error message") puts res.error_msg #=> "This is error message"

-# error message is taken from the exception
+# if exception is passed, the error message is taken from the exception
 ex = ArgumentError.new("Exception error message")
 res = Result::Failure.new(ex)
 puts res.error_msg #=> "Exception error message"